dolivares11/cse15l-lab-reports/lab-report-3-week-5.md

         B. cepacia syndrome, which results in
         B. cepacia as well as
 ~~~
+The option -m here is to count the maximum occurences of "B" 10 times.
+It presents the first 10 times that B is presented to me in the rr167.txt.
+The usefulness of this is that it allows the user to be able to find the first x number of occurrences that they want and nothing else if it is not relevant to them.
 ~~~
 $ grep -m 10 "P " rr196.txt
           P = 0.001).